Life Insurance with High Blood Pressure.

 Which is why…

-Prior to being approved for a traditional term or whole life insurance policy you can expect that you will be asked some questions about your hypertension diagnosis a well as a few questions about how “serious” your condition might be.
+Before being approved for a traditional term or whole life insurance policy, you can expect that you will be asked some questions about your hypertension diagnosis and a few questions about how “serious” your condition might be.